By Kathleen Wong, Past President, 2017-2018

-During the past several months, I have met a number of Porsche owners who have come to club events as guests of our members.
-A popular question is how can they sign up for our Driver’s Edu- cation (“DE”) program and also get into PCA Club Racing.
+During the past several months, I have met a number of Porsche owners who have come to UCR events as guests of our members.
+The popular questions are how can they sign up with our Driver’s Education (“DE”) program and how do they get into PCA Club Racing.
 Our Driver Education events take place at the Canadian Tire Motorsport Park (aka Mosport) Grand Prix track.
 This is a four-kilometre racetrack in Bowmanville, Ontario and it is one of the fastest and toughest race tracks in the world.

-Dave Osborne (DE Track Chair), Del Bruce (Worker As- signment) and Stephen Goodbody (Chief Instructor) have built a first-class DE program, and I have witnessed how the DE program has evolved over the past 19 years.
-Here are the details for anyone interested in participating in DE and PCA Club Racing.
+Dave Osborne (DE Track Chair) and his team have built a first-class DE program, and I have witnessed how the DE program has evolved over the past 20 years.
+Here is a cheat sheet for those who are interested in our DE program and PCA Club Racing.

-4. New UCR members, who are interested in DE, must complete the Introductory Driving School (“IDS”) because this is a mandatory prerequisite to our Drivers Education program.
-We only have two IDS in April 2018 and space is limited.
+- New UCR members, who are interested in DE, should register for Introductory Driving School (“IDS”) because this is a mandatory prerequisite to our Drivers Education program.
+We only have two IDS in April 2020 and spaces are limited.
 If a new DE participant has prior training with other clubs equivalent to the UCR IDS and comes with track experience, they can seek approval from our Chief Instructor (Andy Wright at firstname.lastname@example.org ) to qualify to register for our DE program.

-5. Our DE program is a two-day track weekend, every month from May to October.
+- Our DE program features two-day weekend track days, every month from May to October.
 We have five colour-coded (green, yellow, white, black and red) run groups and every DE participant will be assigned a run group depending on your track experience.
-All new DE participants will be as- signed DE instructors, who will ride with them and teach them advanced performance driving skills.
+All new DE participants will be assigned DE instructors, who will ride with them and teach them advanced performance driving skills.
 As your skills progress over time, you will be promoted to higher run groups.
 Our Driver Education program is not considered racing because the events are not timed and there are specific passing zones.
 So, the drivers are not allowed to overtake another car unless they have received passing signals from the cars in front of them.
 The safety requirement includes approved racing helmet and a fire-extinguisher inside the Porsche.
 All participants are required to take their Porsches to approved inspection centres to check them out before they are allowed to take their cars onto the race track.